-Dealing With The Common Pressure of Financials
+Dealing With Financial Pressure

 A previous survey by Hubspot revealed that two-thirds of agency owners consider unpredictable cash flow one of their top three challenges, and 19% of them called it their top concern.

-“The pressure to make every piece of work something you’d be as proud of in Effectiveness Week as you would in Cannes; the pressure to ensure we don’t run out of Crunchy Nut Cornflakes on a Monday morning; and the pressure to make sure you’re both funny AND insightful when asked to supply a quote for somebody else’s article.
-Sitting atop ALL of that, though is the pressure to keep everybody’s mortgages paid”, he says.
+“There are a million pressures that come from running an agency.
+The pressure to make every piece of work something you’d be as proud of in Effectiveness Week as you would in Cannes; the pressure to ensure we don’t run out of Crunchy Nut Cornflakes on a Monday morning; and the pressure to make sure you’re both funny AND insightful when asked to supply a quote for somebody else’s article.
+Sitting atop ALL of that, though is the pressure to keep everybody’s mortgages paid.

-“My biggest pressure is “ensuring that they generate enough revenue to cover salaries and overheads on a monthly basis”.
+“My biggest pressure is ensuring that they generate enough revenue to cover salaries and overheads on a monthly basis.